 This is a version of the Daily Examen St. Ignatius practiced.

 A more detailed look:

 Invite God into your day.
 Acknowledge the gift and power of the Holy Spirit that is alive and active in your life.

 Enter with a Heart of Gratitude.

 Gratitude is the foundation of our relationship with God.
 Ask yourself: What have you been given?
 What have you given away?
-Consider your surroundings, your family, and community.
+Consider your surroundings, your family, and your community.
 Who and what are you thankful for?
-Don’t forget the small wonders of life…food, comforts, a path you walked or a beautiful sunset.
+Don’t forget the small wonders of life…food, comforts, a path you walked, or a beautiful sunset.

 Pay Attention to Your Emotions